parth2103/ai-course-builder/README.md

 - **Vercel** - Deployment platform
 - **Tailwind CSS** - Styling framework

-## 📞 Support
+## Support

-For support, email support@aicoursebuilder.com or create an issue in this repository.
+For support, email pkg@csu.fullerton.edu or create an issue in this repository.

 ---